awmbw/live-mart/server/DEPLOY_NOW.md

 ```
 *(Replace YOUR_USERNAME with your GitHub username)*

+**⚠️ If you get "Could not resolve host: github.com" error:**
+- Check your internet connection
+- Try using GitHub Desktop app instead (easier GUI)
+- Try using SSH instead of HTTPS (see troubleshooting section)
+- Check if GitHub is blocked by firewall/VPN
+- Try: `git remote set-url origin git@github.com:YOUR_USERNAME/live-mart.git` (requires SSH key setup)

 ---

 ### STEP 2: Deploy Backend on Render (5 minutes) ⭐ RECOMMENDED (Free Tier Available)